 Karl, from Dagenham, met his current partner Sabrina in 2012 after buying his first house with financial support from his parents.

 The couple were working for different high street banks and Sabrina already had a child from a previous relationship.
-They set up home together and had a son of their own two years after getting together and had another child in 2017.
+They set up a home together and had a son of their own two years after getting together and had another child in 2017.

 Sabrina was now working for the Financial Ombudsman Service.
 She decided not to return to work after maternity leave and returned to education.
 Karl was working in housing at Hackney Council at the time and supported the family during her studies.